Whakapapa skifield: Interwar period

+1950s expansion

+By 1951 skiing had become quite popular and Walter Haensli was granted a license to operate a ski lift at Whakapapa.
+In 1953 Ruapehu Alpine Lifts was formed and the company purchase the license from Haensli, installing the first chairlift in New Zealand in 1954.
+This chairlift was built by GMD Müller and was a single seater Diesel-Electric driven lift capable of taking 350 people an hour up to Hut Flat.
+Sir Edmund Hillary officially opened the chairlift on August 1, 1954.
+A year later the Staircase T-Bar extended up the Staircase slopes until it was removed in the late 1990s.

-Following on from the success, the No.2 Chairlift was opened in May of 1956 extending from Hut Flat to the top of Knoll Ridge.
-This lift was destroyed by an ice storm a week later due to the extreme build-up of rime ice - common in Ruapehu's maritime climate.
+Following on from the success, the No.2 Chairlift was opened in May 1956 extending from Hut Flat to the top of Knoll Ridge.
+This lift was destroyed by an ice storm a week later due to the extreme build-up of rime ice – common in Ruapehu's maritime climate.
 Over the following years more ski companies opened up and Ski Enterprises Ltd opened a rope tow then a T-Bar on the National Downhill slopes while Happy Ski Valley Ltd commenced operations of rope tows going up Meads Wall.

+Consolidation: 1970s–1980s

-During the 70s many of the rope tows were phased out for more comfortable poma lifts and eventually more chairlifts in the late 70s.
-The top half of the No.2 Chairlift was moved to run from the base of the Rockgarden, west to the Downhill Ski Club and a two seater chair replaced the Rockgarden single chair.
+During the 1970s many of the rope tows were phased out for more comfortable poma lifts and eventually more chairlifts in the late 70s.
+The top half of the No.2 Chairlift was moved to run from the base of the Rockgarden, west to the Downhill Ski Club and a two-seater chair replaced the Rockgarden single chair.

-The late 70s and early 80s signalled a period of fast growth for the ski area with snow groomers purchased in 1977, A double chairlift up the staircase slopes and the first T-Bar on the upper mountain.
+The late 1970s and early 1980s signalled a period of fast growth for the ski area with snow groomers purchased in 1977, A double chairlift up the staircase slopes and the first T-Bar on the upper mountain.
 1981, 1982 and 1983 saw the installation of the Te Heuheu Valley T-Bar, Knoll Ridge T-Bar and the National Downhill No.2 T-Bar and Double Chairlift.
 In 1987 the Staircase double chair was moved down to serve the Rockgarden slopes and New Zealand's first High Speed Detachable Quad was installed by Doppelmayr and named the Waterfall Express.
 The late 80s saw RAL purchase Happy Ski Valley and their license, the No.2 T-Bar moved up the mountain to become the current Far West T-Bar and the first snowmaking system installed in Happy Valley in 1990.

 In 1995, skiers were evacuated from the skifield when a small volcanic eruption occurred at the crater lake, ejecting rocks, ash and steam.

+21st century

 In 2002 the snowmaking was expanded to cover the Rockgarden and in 2005 a pump station was built under the Waterfall Express lower terminal to facilitate snowmaking all the way up the staircase slopes to the base of the Waterfall T-Bar.